Free Osceola County Public Records: Look Up Information on Anyone

 Obtaining vital records on someone other than yourself is not always possible.
 Some of those records are private, and only next of kin may access them.
 Find out more below on how to view Osceola County public records pertaining to vital events.

 Anyone can obtain a copy of a marriage license in Osceola County.
-The Osceola Clerk of the Circuit Court & County Comptroller is the record custodian for all marriages filed in the county.18 The Clerk provides the public with a free online marriage license search, where individuals can view an image of recorded marriage licenses.
+The Osceola Clerk of the Circuit Court & County Comptroller is the record custodian for all marriages filed in the county.18

 To view marriage licenses, you must input a person’s name using the last name followed by the first name, without any commas in between.
 Further, you must select “Marriage License” under the select document types.
 If you know the date range, it will help you narrow the results drastically.